-We believe teaching subjects as subjects fails to meet the challenges of the modern world.
+We believe that teaching subjects in the traditional way as separate subjects fails to meet the challenges of the modern world.
 Learning a collection of disparate subjects is no longer fit for purpose.

 Many countries around the world organise learning as a number of discrete subjects to be taught to 5- to 11-year old children.